 o travel abroad, you must have a valid passport.
 To avoid difficulties at customs in some countries, you should have a passport that is valid at least six months beyond your intended date of return to the U.S. If you need to apply for a new or renewed passport, you should begin the process early.
-Normal processing time is four to six weeks but it can take longer prior in peak travel seasons.
+Normal processing time is four to six weeks but it can take longer prior to peak travel seasons, though expedited processing is also available.